What is dementia?

 Frontotemporal dementia is a form of dementia that damages the frontal and temporal lobes, the parts of the brain associated with emotions, behaviour regulation, speech and the recognition of objects and faces.

-Around 10% of dementia cases are categorised as ‘mixed’, this means there are a combination of different dementia forms in the same patient.
+Around 10% of dementia cases are categorised as ‘mixed’ or 'mixed dementia', this means there are a combination of different dementia forms in the same patient.
 The most common form of mixed dementia is where both Alzheimer’s disease and vascular dementia are in effect simultaneously.